Storing and manipulating your data.

 • or by dragging and dropping your file to the CogStat window.

-• If you use a spreadsheet software, you can copy and paste your data.
+• If you use spreadsheet software, you can copy and paste your data.

-• Precision of the copied data depend on how the numbers were displayed in the spreadsheet, so change it according to your need.
+• The precision of the copied data depends on how the numbers were displayed in the spreadsheet, so change it according to your needs.
 CogStat handles precision automatically after importing the data, e.g., means are displayed with the precision of the raw data.

-• The decimal separator should be dot (i.e., not comma, or other signs).
-If your spreadsheet software uses other separator than dot, change your settings to modify the separator (see how to do it in MicroSoft Office Excel or in LibreOffice Calc).
+• The decimal separator should be dot (i.e., not comma or other signs).
+If your spreadsheet software uses other separator than a dot, change your settings to modify the separator (see how to do it in MicroSoft Office Excel or in LibreOffice Calc).

-• Note that other statistical software will copy only the selected data, but not the variable names and measurement levels, so copy-and-paste method is usable only with spreadsheet software.
+• Note that other statistical software will copy only the selected data but not the variable names and measurement levels, so the copy-and-paste method is usable only with spreadsheet software.

 After the data is opened, you’ll see the first few cases in the Results pane, and (new in v2.4) the Data view on the left side will display all cases.